 Data Types: survey data

-Sample: The ANES 2012 Time Series is a dual-mode survey (face-to-face and Internet) with two independent samples.
+Sample: The ANES 2012 Time Series was a dual-mode survey (face-to-face and Internet) with two independent samples.
 Cases selected for the face-to-face sample could not be interviewed on the Internet, and cases selected for the Internet survey could not be interviewed in person.
 The in-person (face-to-face) interviews were conducted using an address-based, stratified, multi-stage cluster sample in 125 census tracts.
-The sample includes a nationally representative "main sample" and two "oversamples," one of blacks and one of Hispanics.
+The sample includes a nationally representative "main sample" and two "oversamples," one of African-Americans and one of Hispanics.
 Web-administered cases constituted a representative sample separate from the face-to-face sample and were drawn from panel members of GfK Knowledge Networks.

 Response Rates: Face-to-face sample number of completions: 2,054.
 Internet sample number of completions: 3,860.

 Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection:

 - 2016-05-17 An ASCII text data file, a tab-delimited data file, an R data file, as well as SPSS, SAS, and Stata setup files and SPSS and Stata system files, a SAS transport file, a codebook, and a data collection instrument were added to the collection.